whatminjacodes/tech-tuesday-tutorials/README.md

 # tech-tuesday-tutorials
 A repository for tutorials I have made in my Tech Tuesday series.
 I introduce a new topic on my Instagram every Tuesday.
+The tutorials will be published on my blog [dev.to/whatminjacodes](https://dev.to/whatminjacodes)

 ### Topics
 #### 1. Intro to Augmented Reality